Kakiniit: Description

-Alethea Arnaquq-Baril researched Inuit tattoos for her film Tunniit: Retracing the Lines of Inuit Tattoos.
-Arnaquq-Baril wears traditional facial tattoos.

-Kakiniit are tattoos done on the body, and tunniit are tattoos done on the face, they served a variety of symbolic purposes.
+Kakiniit are tattoos done on the body, and tunniit are tattoos done on the face.
+They served a variety of symbolic purposes.
 Commonly, the tattooed portions would consist of the arms, hands, breasts, and thighs.
 In some extreme cases, some women would tattoo their entire bodies.
 According to filmmaker Alethea Arnaquq-Baril, the stomach area was scarcely tattooed, with her remarking that she had never heard of the practice being done in that area of the body.
 The markings are done on women and the practice of tattooing was done by women.
 Men would not receive the same tattoos as women; the tattoos men would receive would be much less extensive than female tattoos, and served a similar purpose to amulets.
 However, there were reports of men who were raised female and received tunniit who later were wed as second wives.
 The patterns would consist of dots, zig-zags, shapes, and lines.
 The practice of facial tattooing is considered a part of coming into womanhood for Inuit women.
 Women were unable to marry until their faces were tattooed, and the tattoos meant that they had learned essential skills for later in life.

 Designs would vary depending on the region.
 Each individual pattern has symbolic meaning to its wearer, and served a variety of purposes.
 Some are often given to commemorate a significant life event.
 Y-shaped markings represent essential tools used during the seal hunt, V-shaped markings on the forehead represent entering womanhood, stripes on the chin represent a woman's first period, chest tattoos are given after childbirth and symbolize motherhood, and markings on the arms and fingers reference to the legend of Sedna.
 Due to persecution of the practice during the 20th century, and the subsequent loss of the meaning that some of the tattoos had embodied, modern wearers often invent new meanings for the tattoos as they reclaim the practice.